 It seems that weekly, if not daily, you’ll come across another story about how today’s generation has been coddled with self-esteem trophies since their first little league game and have been told that their clay pots are special no matter how lumpy and cracked.
 This has an especially insidious strain in high school sports that can undermine a player’s chances to get recruited to play college baseball.

 Think about it, combine the me generation with a standout high school athlete and the too often accompanying egotism, you get a package of entitlement that will keep even the best players off a college baseball team.

 It’s the “you’re good enough that you don’t have to” perspective that fails to recognize the reality of the situation.
 And unfortunately, today’s parents often contribute to the problem.
 The reality is that if you want to get recruited to play college baseball, you need to get over thinking that you’re good enough that you don’t have to…

 …worry about being recruited.

 Your stats are so outstanding, so far off the scale compared to everyone else, that the coaches will be coming to you.
-If you’ve been listed as a national blue-chip prospect for the past year or two, congratulations, you’ve been discovered.
+If this is the case for you and you’ve been listed as a national blue-chip prospect for the past year or two, congratulations, you’ve been discovered.

-For everyone else, if you want to play college baseball, it’s a matter of numbers.
+For everyone else, if you want to get recruited to play college baseball, it’s a matter of numbers.
 The thing to remember is that ultimately it’s the college coaches that get to do the picking.
 Given all of the other players who are going out of their way to put themselves in front of the coaches with stats just as good as yours, why should they have to go through the trouble to find you?

 …worry about academics.

-Unless you’re up for the draft, you have to worry about grades and the SAT/ACT.
+Unless you’re up for the draft, you have to worry about grades even if the testing requirements are going away.
 Why?
 Because the coaches have to.
 They have to follow the rules so why bother with an athlete that he’ll have to worry about making the grades?

 …worry about attitude.